• Skip to primary navigation

 A cake crumb coated with purple frosting.

-Step 2: Repeat the first step with the second layer, then firmly place the last layer on top with the flat side facing up.
+Step 2: Repeat the first step with the second layer, then place the last layer on top with the flat side facing up.

 A cake frosted with blueberry buttercream.